-WARNING: When Autopark is actively steering Model S, the steering yoke moves in accordance with Autopark's adjustments.
-Do not interfere with the movement of the steering yoke.
+WARNING: When Autopark is actively steering Model S, the steering yoke (or steering wheel) moves in accordance with Autopark's adjustments.
+Do not interfere with the movement of the steering yoke (or steering wheel).
 Doing so cancels Autopark.

 WARNING: During the parking sequence, continually check your surroundings.
 Be prepared to apply the brakes to avoid vehicles, pedestrians, or objects.